mirasmitty/Project_Zillow/README.md

 1. We loaded the data by reading in the csv file, during which, we designated the `Weeks of pending` as a datetime object using Pandas, because the column was originally stored as strings.

-2. After dropping the null values from the dataframe, we defined the features used for prediction (`x = Mean Price Reduction Percetage`) and the output we want to predict in a our machine learning models (`y = Days to Pending`).
+2. After dropping the null values from the dataframe, we defined the features used for prediction (`x =weeks of pending , Days to Pending`) and the output we want to predict in a our machine learning models (`y = Mean Price Reduction Percetage`).

 3. We then used the `train_test_split` function from skscikit-learn library to split the features (`x`) and the target variable (`y`) into training and testing sets.
 The resulting variables `x_train`, `x_test`, `y_train`, and `y_test` store the training & testing sets for both features and the target variable.
     * After this step, we use `x_train` and `y_train` for training our machine learning models, and `x_test` and `y_test` for evaluating its performance on unseen data.
 This design is used to assess how well the model generalizes to new, unseen observations.